MicrosoftDocs/sql-docs/docs/relational-databases/search/query-with-full-text-search.md

 You have to specify the base table to search when you use either of these functions.
 As with the predicates, you can specify a single column, a list of columns, or all columns in the table to be searched, and optionally, the language whose resources are used by given full-text query.

 Typically you have to join the results of CONTAINSTABLE or FREETEXTTABLE with the base table.
-To do this, you have to know the unique key column name.
+To join the tables, you have to know the unique key column name.
 This column, which occurs in every full-text enabled table, is used to enforce unique rows for the table (the *unique**key column*).
 For more info about the key column, see [Create and Manage Full-Text Indexes](../../relational-databases/search/create-and-manage-full-text-indexes.md).

 **Results**.
 These functions return a table of zero, one, or more rows that match the full-text query.
 The returned table contains only rows from the base table that match the selection criteria specified in the full-text search condition of the function.